ultimate-package/tools.color-palette/README.md

 ## Set up

 Global color variables must first be set in Sass map called `$pallettes`.
 The `color-palette` function will then use this map to apply the right color values without having to add magic color values like `#333333`.
-This makes remembering color values much easier in large-scale projects.
+Hopefully this makes remembering color values much easier in large-scale projects.

 ~~~scss
 $palettes: (